3.12.1. Drawing rules for railway items

 Railway items include railway lines and sections of lines, stations, and platforms.

-In the Map Editor interface and further in this section, the word “rail” is used as a synonym for “railway”.
+In the Yandex Map Editor interface and in this section “railway” is a synonym for “railroad”.

 When drawing railway line sections, follow these rules: